pingcap/blog/why-benchmarking-distributed-databases-is-so-hard.md

 The TPC-H tries to measure the ability of a database to handle complex, large, ad-hoc queries.
 It functions similar to how a data lake functions in an extract, transform, load (ETL) pipeline, staying closely synchronized with an online transactional database.
 Complex queries are run over the dataset ad-hoc, and at varied intervals.

-In many ways, TPC-H complements TPC-C. TCP-H represents the analytical database which handles the queries the TPC-C doesn't.
+In many ways, TPC-H complements TPC-C. TPC-H represents the analytical database which handles the queries the TPC-C doesn't.

 #### Sysbench